Kong/docs.konghq.com/src/gateway/production-deployment/access-control/enable-rbac.md

 cluster are shared among these teams, they want to be able to segment their entities in such a way that management of entities in one team doesn't disrupt operation in some other team.
-As shown in the [Workspaces Examples Page][workspaces-examples], such a use case is possible with workspaces.
+As shown in the [Workspaces Page][workspaces-examples], such a use case is possible with workspaces.
 On top of workspaces, though, each team wants to enforce access control over their Workspace, which is possible with RBAC. **To sum up, Workspaces and RBAC are complementary: Workspaces provide segmentation of